 Alagalla mountain range mostly offers intermediate level trekking trail and is famed as a renowned hiking spot in Central Sri Lanka.
 However, getting to Alagalla Range must not be easy.
 With two points to enter the mountains, you can choose either depending upon the accessibility and distance from your stay.

 The first one starts from Ihala Kotte railway station while the other one will be from Pilimathalawa via Poththapitiya.
 Both of these points are a mere 2-hour drive from Colombo.
 Ihala Kotte route is slightly difficult because of the kind of steep climbs it offers.
+You can gain a maximum altitude of 1150 meters.

-The best way to summit Alagalla is starting the journey from Poththapitiya bus stand.
+Alagalla Top Trek: The best way to summit Alagalla is starting the journey from Poththapitiya bus stand.
 The trail covers terrific greenery and tea estates en route making way for a lovely walk.
 You will come across tea factories, plantations, and a few supply water tanks in the village area.
 The trail enters thick jungles and makes you walk on the concrete trails before entering the Alagalla Peak which is visible from a distance.

 Overall the trail takes 2-3 hours to complete.
 And when you go there don’t forget to carry along energy boosters as well as a proper head cover for yourself.
 While trekking during summer months can look ideal because of bright conditions and perfect green cover around, there could be fewer water points for you.
 Therefore, try to carry sufficient water before you begin the trek.